NCC: Natural Concurrency Control for Strictly Serializable Datastores by Avoiding the Timestamp-Inversion Pitfall: Introduction

 \section{Introduction}

-Strictly serializable datastores have been advocated by many recent works~\cite{Corbett:osdi2012, faunadb, li2017eris, Mu:osdi2016, shamis2019fast, yan2018carousel, fan2019ocean} because they provide a powerful abstraction of programming in a single-threaded, transactionally isolated environment, which greatly simplifies application development and prevents consistency anomalies~\cite{google18why}.
-However, only a few concurrency control techniques can provide such strong guarantees, i.e., they enforce strict serializability, and these existing techniques are expensive.
+Strictly serializable datastores have been advocated by much recent work~\cite{Corbett:osdi2012, faunadb, li2017eris, Mu:osdi2016, shamis2019fast, yan2018carousel, fan2019ocean} because they provide the powerful abstraction of programming in a single-threaded, transactionally isolated environment, which greatly simplifies application development and prevents consistency anomalies~\cite{google18why}.
+However, only a few concurrency control techniques provide strict serializability and they are expensive.

 Common techniques include distributed optimistic concurrency control (dOCC), distributed two-phase locking (d2PL), and transaction reordering (TR).
-They incur high overheads which manifest in extra rounds of messages (e.g., ones for dOCC's validation), distributed lock management (e.g., it is required by d2PL), blocking (e.g., it is required by TR to exchange ordering information), and excessive aborts (e.g., they happen to dOCC and d2PL).
-These overheads severely degrade the system's performance.

-These costs are paid to (1) prevent transactions from interleaving, and (2) ensure that later-issued transactions take effect after those finished ones (i.e., in their real-time order), which are the two requirements of strict serializability.
-However, we find that these costs are unnecessary for many datacenter workloads where a transaction is executed within a datacenter and then replicated within/across datacenters.
+They incur high overheads which manifest in extra rounds of messages, distributed lock management, blocking, and excessive aborts.
+The validation round in dOCC, required lock management in d2PL, blocking during the exchange of ordering information in TR, and aborts due to conflicts in dOCC and d2PL are examples of these four overheads, respectively.
+These costs are paid to enforce the two requirements of strict serializability: (1) ensuring there is a total order by avoiding interleaving transactions, and (2) ensuring the \textit{real-time ordering} i.e., later-issued transactions take effect after previously-finished ones.
+However, we find these costs are unnecessary for many \textit{datacenter workloads} where transactions are executed within a datacenter and then replicated within or across datacenters.

-Many datacenter transactions do not interleave: First, many of them are dominated by reads~\cite{Corbett:osdi2012}, and the interleaving of reads returning the same value does not affect correctness.
-Second, many of them are short~\cite{hstore_one_shot, Mu:osdi2016, Lu:osdi2016, Zhang:sosp2015, kraska2013mdcc, tu2013speedy}, and short lifetimes reduce the likelihood of interleaving.
-Third, the advances in datacenter networking techniques reduce the variance in delivery times of concurrent requests~\cite{grosvenor2015queues, dpdk, infiniband}, which results in less interleaving.
+Many datacenter transactions do not interleave: e.g., many of them are dominated by reads~\cite{Corbett:osdi2012}, and the interleaving of reads returning the same value does not affect correctness.
+Many of them are short~\cite{hstore_one_shot, Mu:osdi2016, Lu:osdi2016, Zhang:sosp2015, kraska2013mdcc, tu2013speedy}, and short lifetimes reduce the likelihood of interleaving.
+Advances in datacenter networking also reduce variance in delivery times of concurrent requests~\cite{grosvenor2015queues, dpdk, infiniband}, resulting in less interleaving.